Groupoid sheaves as quantale sheaves: Background

-\item Let $Q$ be an involutive quantale.
-We shall denote the product of two elements $a,b\in Q$ by $ab$, the involute of $a$ by $a^*$, the join of a subset $S\subset Q$ by $\V S$, the top element by $1_Q$ or simply $1$, and the bottom element by $0_Q$ or simply $0$.
+\begin{itemize} \item The product of two elements $a$ and $b$ of an involutive quantale $Q$ is denoted by $ab$, the involute of $a$ is denoted by $a^*$, the join of a subset $S\subset Q$ by $\V S$, the top element by $1_Q$ or simply $1$, and the bottom element by $0_Q$ or simply $0$.
 The elements such that $a^*=a$ are \emph{self-adjoint}.
 The idempotent self-adjoint elements are the \emph{projections}.

-\item $Q$ is \emph{unital} if there is a unit for the multiplication, which is denoted by $e_Q$ or simply $e$.
+\item The involutive quantale $Q$ is \emph{unital} if there is a unit for the multiplication, which is denoted by $e_Q$ or simply $e$.
 (This is necessarily a projection.)